 What is the ideal container size for jalapeños?

 Considering that jalapenos are medium-sized peppers, the ideal pot size is right down the middle.
-This means that jalapenos should be planted in 4-5 gallon pots for an ideal harvest.
+This means that jalapeños should be planted in 4-5 gallon pots or larger for the best harvest.
 Any smaller and you may be sacrificing some of the plant’s productivity.

 Peppers can be planted in much larger pots (10+ gallons), and should be if you plan to overwinter them.
 However, if you are planning to grow your jalapeños and discard them at the end of the season, 4-5 gallons is perfect.

-We use these planters from Amazon – they are affordable and come in many different colors and sizes.
+We have used these planters with good results – they are affordable and come in many different colors and sizes.

 Read our post about choosing a pepper plant container here.